 The Urgent Need

 As a result of the advancement of the gospel in these parts of the world, many churches are being established and are growing at an astounding rate!
-However there are an insufficient number of pastors who are theologically trained in God’s Word to shepherd the growing number of believers in these churches!
+However, there is an insufficient number of pastors who are theologically trained in God’s Word to shepherd the growing number of believers in these churches!

 When my wife and I first learned about this immense need, the Lord put in our hearts a deep desire to help with the training and encouragement of these national pastors.
 I wanted to share with them what the Lord has taught me through my years of training and experience in the ministry.